Rimaru-ai/Weather-AI/README.md

 # Weather RAG App 🌤️

 This project is a **Weather Retrieval-Augmented Generation (RAG)** system that:
-- Fetches weather forecasts using an API
+- Fetches weather forecasts using an API.
-- Summarizes and stores them in CSV
+- Summarizes and stores them in CSV.
-- Lets you query the data using LangChain + FAISS
+- Lets you query the data using LangChain + FAISS.
-- Provides a simple Streamlit UI
+- Provides a simple Streamlit UI.

 ## Setup